 In order to request the MG to provide the MGC with certain application control protocol messages, the MGC shall set the "Detect bearer level message" (mcbalg/det) event on the termination receiving bearer-level application protocol messages.
 If multiple application control protocols are to be detected there shall be one instance of the mcbalg/det event for each.

-The MGC may indicate the applicable application protocol to be detected via the use of the "Protocol Filter" (pf) parameter.
-If not provided, the MG shall determine the protocol via information in the Local and Remote Descriptors on the applicable Stream.
+The MGC may indicate the applicable application protocol to be detected via the use of the "Protocol Filter" (pf) parameter or the “Enhanced Protocol Filter” (ehpf) parameter and/or the “label” (lbl) parameter.
+The pf and ehpf parameters shall not be used together in the same signal or event.
+The MGC may use either or both of the ehpf and lbl parameters to identify the applicable application protocol.
+If both are used the values must relate to a single application protocol instance.
+If the ef, ehpf or lbl parameters are not provided, the MG shall determine the protocol via information in the Local and Remote Descriptors on the applicable Stream.
 If the Event is set on a Termination with multiple streams without an indication of the StreamID or "Protocol Filter", of if the MG is unable to determine the protocol, it shall return error code "472 Required Information Missing".

 The MGC shall indicate which messages shall be detected through the use of the "Message Filter" (mf) parameter.
 This parameter allows a list of messages to be provided.
 Instead of a list of values, the MGC may also use the value "ALL", which represents all the messages that can be represented within a "message name" field.